Item: Trask Universal Fuel Core (PAL)

 GM Notes

-Volatility: If a PAL takes damage equal to 10 HP (AC 12) or is subjected to an EMP without shielding, the magnetic bottle fails.
-The resulting positronium annihilation causes a 6d10 explosive damage blast in a 20-meter radius.
+- Volatility: If a PAL takes damage equal to 10 HP (AC 12) or is subjected to an EMP without shielding, the magnetic bottle fails.
+The resulting implosion and localized antimatter annihilation causes a 6d10 explosive damage blast in a 60-foot radius.
 This is enough to breach a ship hull from the inside.

-Counterfeit Units: “Refurbished” PALs exist on the black market (Cost: 1,500 cr).
+- Counterfeit Units: “Refurbished” PALs exist on the black market (Cost: 1,500 cr).
 These use degraded diamond lattices.
-When used for a Drill Jump, roll 1d6.
+When used for a Short-Warp jump, roll 1d6.
 On a 1, the fuel is consumed, but the drive fails to engage, stranding the ship until a fresh core is inserted.